phoenixbio/training/PAG/PAG2019/Readme.md

-# Annotation Jamboree at PAG XXVII
+# Functional Annotation Hands-On Most Ever Fun Session at PAG XXVII

 This directory contains materials for the primer on gene annotation hosted by Phoenix Bioinformatics & Monarch Initiative on 13 January, 2019 at the Plant and Animal Genome Conference (PAG) XXVII in San Diego, CA.